GriffinPlus/dotnet-libs-logging/src/GriffinPlus.Lib.Logging.ElasticsearchPipelineStage/README.md

 using GriffinPlus.Lib.Logging.Elasticsearch;
 ```

 Create an instance of the pipeline stage, configure it to your needs and let the logging subsystem use it.
 The example below shows the defaults.
-You can skip setting the properties, if the defaults are ok for you.
+You can skip setting the properties, if the defaults satisfy your needs.
 The default settings are suitable to access a locally installed *Elasticsearch* server which is:

 - listening to the default port (9200)
 - using no authentication or NTLM, Kerberos or Negotiate with login user credentials